Battle of Valenciennes (1656): Aftermath

 News of the Spanish victory at Valenciennes arrived at Brussels the same day that the battle was fought.
 On 21 July, the Council of State in Brussels ordered the raising of the siege to be marked by public celebrations.
 The city council of Antwerp did the same next day, and by 28 July the journalist Willem Scheybels published a detailed account of the battle.
-News soon reached The Hague too, were the French defeat was celebrated.
+News soon reached The Hague too, where the French defeat was celebrated.
 In Madrid, Philip IV was informed about the victory on 1 August and attributed it do the divine intervention in a letter to his confidat, sor María Jesús de Ágreda, since 'we could only receive such a great benefit from his infinite goodness'.
 At Paris, Louis XIV and his court were afflicted by the news.
 The Queen mother of France, Anne of Austria consoled herself by saying that 'the prayers of the Spaniards sometimes had to obtain graces from heaven'.
 On the other hand, the many supporters of the Prince of Condé were exultant.
 A British Royalist in Paris reported to George Radcliffe, advisor to the Duke of York, that 'the consequence of this action is like to be very great.
 It is scarce credible what joy is in Paris for it out of their extream dislike of cardinal Mazarin'.

 The outcome of the battle bolstered the reputation of John Joseph and earned him the respect of the Netherlandish population.
 Having refreshed his army, he moved immediately to besiege Condé.
 Cardinal Mazarin instructed Turenne to not lose Condé and Saint-Ghislain, considering that their lost would damage further the French prestige.
 The two towns, however, were located behind the Spanish lines, and Turenne, now in command of just 17,000 men, considered the Spanish position too strong to attempt a relief.
 He withdrew his army to Berlaimont and moved soon to Inchy to ravage the Lys basin, aiming at draw the Spanish army away from Condé.
 John Joseph did not lift the siege, and on 18 August the French garrison of Condé, numbering 2,772 infantry and 536 cavalry soldiers, surrendered to the Spanish Army.
 On the meantime, Turenne took the town of La Capelle after a brief siege.